BhuyanMonami/GUI-Data-Visualization-Tool/README.md

 5. If there are files from different vehicles, then the .parquet files should be named with a vehicle identifier and then they can be stored in the same "static/data" folder.
 All the other functionalities would be the same.
 Minor adjustments might be needed in the front end JS code(`app.js`)

+6. The database is currently saved as 'database.db' in the same directory where our Python script is located.
+In order to make it accessible to clients, the database (in our case, 'database.db') should be hosted on a server.
+This server can be a cloud-based server, a dedicated hosting server, or a server within your organization's network(like Cambridge).
+The database server should be accessible to both your web application and the clients via a network connection.

 ## Hosting the code in Cambridge platform

 The goal is to host the GUI platform in First Hydrogen's dedicated Cambridge platform at https://hydrogen-vans.srcp.hpc.cam.ac.uk